 Fuel that has a high cetane number will give a shorter ignition delay.
-This will produce a better ignition quality.
+A high cetane number will produce a better ignition quality.
 Cetane numbers are derived for fuels against proportions of cetane and heptamethylnonane in the standard CFR engine.
 Refer to "ISO 5165" for the test method.

-Cetane numbers in excess of 45 are normally expected from current diesel fuel.
+Cetane numbers more than 45 are normally expected from current diesel fuel.
 However, a cetane number of 40 may be experienced in some territories.
 The United States of America is one of the territories that can have a low cetane value.
 A minimum cetane value of 40 is required during average starting conditions.
-A higher cetane value may be required for operations at high altitudes or in cold weather operations.
+A fuel with higher cetane number is recommended for operations at high altitudes or in cold-weather operations.

-Fuel with a low cetane number can be the root cause of problems during cold start.
+Fuel with a low cetane number can be the root cause of problems during a cold start.